AdobeDocs/app-builder/src/pages/resources/index.md

 [Start (30mins)](todo-app/index.md)

-How to build a Todo App with App Builder using aio-lib-state as storage library and React Spectrum components.
+How to build a To-do App with App Builder using aio-lib-state as storage library and React Spectrum components.

 <DiscoverBlock slots="heading, link, text" width="100%" />